The next level qualifications

-T Levels are a new level 3 qualification, each equivalent to 3 A-Levels and will be worth UCAS points (for example, a T Level Distinction* is worth the same as 3 A-Levels at A*).
-They will be recognised by universities and other education providers for learners who wish to further their studies.
+T Levels are a new Level 3 qualification where each T Level is equivalent to three A Levels and will be worth UCAS points (for example, a T Level Distinction* is worth the same as three A Levels at A*).
+For learners who want to further their studies, T Levels will l be recognised by universities and other education providers.

 EAL and City & Guilds collaboration